folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "the signatures is bein' forged" > Forged signatures

-* Kendrick seems to be warning other hip hop artists about the hard disputes and metaphorical divorce that will happen to them in the future if they sign a contract with an exploitative entertainment company.
+* Kendrick seems to be warning other hip-hop artists about the hard disputes and metaphorical divorce that will happen to them in the future if they sign a contract with an exploitative entertainment company.

-* The word "forged" refers to a fake signature that is used to establihs a fraudulent legal agreement but is also double entendre referring to the process of shaping metal into a weapon, tool or object.
-This connects back to previous line about “heavy metals on my sword” that was used to "get these devils out the way".
+* The word "forged" refers to a fake signature that is used to establish a fraudulent legal agreement but is also a double entendre referring to the process of shaping metal into a weapon, tool, or object.
+This connects back to the previous line about “heavy metals on my sword” that was used to "get these devils out the way."

 * The idea that the signatures are being “forged” indicates that the "corporate guys" in the entertainment industry are actually committing acts of fraud to illegally profit from "rappers that report the lies" and use the leverage of paid lawyers and the legal system against Black artists.

 * The imagery of signatures from the entertainment industry also brings to mind the *To Pimp a Butterfly* track “For Sale?
-(Interlude)” in which Lucifer (aka the "devil" / "satan" / “false accuser” / “diabolical one”) comes to Kendrick in the form of a music industry executive named Lucy.
-Lucy tries to get Kendrick to sign a contract to sell his soul to her in exchange for wealth, possessions and an agreement that Kendrick will stop praying and abandon his loving relationship with God the Father.
+(Interlude),” in which Lucifer (aka the "devil" / "satan" / “false accuser” / “diabolical one”) comes to Kendrick in the form of a music industry executive named Lucy.
+Lucy tries to get Kendrick to sign a contract to sell his soul to her in exchange for wealth, possessions, and an agreement that Kendrick will stop praying and abandon his loving relationship with God the Father.

   * ***My name is Lucy, Kendrick**, you introduced me, Kendrick
   Usually I don't do this but I see you and me, Kendrick